honeybadger-io/honeybadger-ruby/README.md

 ### Configuration

 The `honeybadger` command optionally reads configuration from the following locations.
-Each location in the list take precedence over the previous location:
+Each location in the list takes precedence over the previous
+location:

 1. ~/honeybadger.yml
 2. ./config/honeybadger.yml